The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Whether you're a teen or a late bloomer to the world of driving, we've got you covered.
+Whether you're a newly licensed teen driver or a late bloomer to the world of driving, we've got you covered.

-When we talk about new drivers, we are referring to people with no driving or insurance records.
-This can mean newly licensed teenagers, people who simply got their licenses later in life, or new drivers in the US.
-Either way, these types of drivers face similar challenges when it comes to insurance companies.
+A "new driver" is defined as someone with no driving history or insurance record.
+This can include newly licensed teenagers, people who got their driver's license later in life, or drivers new to the US.
+Each of these classes of driver faces a similar challenge when it comes to finding cheap car insurance.

-If you’re a new driver because you’re a teenager, the absolute best way to save money is to stay on your parent’s car insurance plan.
-More than likely, your parent's insurance and driving history will help decrease the risk you present to your company.
-By staying on your parent's policy as long as possible, you can save you thousands of dollars a year.
+If you’re a new teen driver, the best way to get cheaper car insurance is to stay on your parents' plan.
+Your parents' insurance background and driving history will probably earn lower rates than you'd find on your own.
+By staying on your parents' auto insurance policy as long as possible, you can save thousands of dollars per year.

-Like a multi-policy discount, a multi-car discount refers to have more than one car with a single insurance company.
-Typically, the discount is automatically added either at the policy inception (if two cars were originally added) or when you add the second vehicle to the policy.
+Similar to a multi-policy discount, a multi-car discount refers to insuring more than one car with a single company.
+The discount is automatically added either at policy inception — if two cars were insured from the start — or upon addition of a second vehicle to the policy.

-Be careful: this is not exactly what it sounds like.
-This discount entails taking an actual defensive driving course and then presenting your insurance company with proof (sometimes a receipt or transcript) of it.
-The logic behind this discount is clear: a safer driver makes you a cheaper client because you’re less likely to have a claim.
-Pretty straightforward!
+This discount entails taking a defensive driving course and presenting your insurance company with proof in the form of a receipt or transcript.
+The logic behind this discount is clear: defensive driving classes make you a safer driver, which makes you less risky, i.e., cheaper, to insure.

-If your car comes with anti-theft devices or if you have services like LoJack, your insurance company usually provides you with a discount.
-The discount tends to be smaller than a multi-policy or defensive driver discount, but can still help with making premium payments.
-Plus, a lot of these are already built into the vehicle.
-Just make sure they are pulled into your policy when you're quoted.
+If your car comes with an anti-theft device — or if you utilize a service like Lojack — your insurance company may throw in a discount.
+The discount tends to be smaller than a multi-policy or defensive driver bonus, but every little bit helps.
+Anti-theft devices are commonly built into modern vehicles.
+Just be sure any security devices are taken into account when your quote is generated.